Clarice Lispector

-She grew up in Recife, the capital of the northeastern state of Pernambuco, where her mother died when she was nine.
+Lispector grew up in Recife, the capital of the northeastern state of Pernambuco, where her mother died when Clarice was nine.
 The family moved to Rio de Janeiro when she was in her teens.
 While in law school in Rio, she began publishing her first journalistic work and short stories, catapulting to fame at the age of 23 with the publication of her first novel, Near to the Wild Heart (Perto do Coração Selvagem), written as an interior monologue in a style and language that was considered revolutionary in Brazil.

-She left Brazil in 1944 following her marriage to a Brazilian diplomat, and spent the next decade and a half in Europe and the United States.
+Lispector left Brazil in 1944 following her marriage to a Brazilian diplomat, and spent the next decade and a half in Europe and the United States.
 After returning to Rio de Janeiro in 1959, she published the stories of Family Ties (Laços de Família) and the novel The Passion According to G.H.
 (A Paixão Segundo G.H.).
-Injured in an accident in 1966, she spent the last decade of her life in frequent pain, steadily writing and publishing novels and stories, including Água Viva, until her premature death in 1977.
+Injured in an accident in 1966, she spent the last decade of her life in frequent pain, steadily writing and publishing novels and stories, including the celebrated Água Viva, until her premature death in 1977.

-She has been the subject of numerous books, and references to her and her work are common in Brazilian literature and music.
+Lispector has been the subject of numerous books, and references to her and her work are common in Brazilian literature and music.
 Several of her works have been turned into films.
 In 2009, the American writer Benjamin Moser published Why This World: A Biography of Clarice Lispector.
 Since that publication, her works have been the object of an extensive project of retranslation, published by New Directions Publishing and Penguin Modern Classics, the first Brazilian to enter that prestigious series.
-Moser, who is also the editor of her anthology The Complete Stories (2015), describes Lispector as the most important Jewish writer in the world since Kafka.
+Moser, who is also the editor of her anthology The Complete Stories (2015), describes Lispector as the most important Jewish writer in the world since Franz Kafka.

 Early life, emigration and Recife

-Clarice Lispector was born Chaya Lispector in Chechelnyk, Podolia, a shtetl in what is today Ukraine.
+Clarice Lispector was born Chaya Lispector in Chechelnyk, Podolia, a rural shtetl in what is today Ukraine.
 She was the youngest of three daughters of Pinkhas Lispector and Mania Krimgold Lispector.
-Her family suffered terribly in the pogroms during the Russian Civil War that followed the dissolution of the Russian Empire, circumstances later dramatized in her older sister Elisa Lispector's autobiographical novel No exílio (In Exile, 1948).
+Her family suffered significantly in the pogroms that followed the dissolution of the Russian Empire, circumstances later dramatized in her older sister Elisa Lispector's autobiographical novel No exílio (In Exile, 1948).
 They eventually managed to flee to Romania, from where they emigrated to Brazil, where her mother Mania had relatives.
 They sailed from Hamburg and arrived in Brazil in the early months of 1922, when Chaya (Clarice) was little more than one year old.

 The Lispectors changed their names upon arrival.
 Pinkhas became Pedro; Mania became Marieta; Leah became Elisa, and Chaya became Clarice.
 Only the middle daughter, Tania (April 19, 1915 – November 15, 2007), kept her name.
 They first settled in the northeastern city of Maceió, Alagoas.
 After three years, during which Marieta's health deteriorated rapidly, they moved to the city of Recife, Pernambuco, settling in the neighbourhood of Boa Vista, where they lived at number 367 in the Praça Maciel Pinheiro and later in the Rua da Imperatriz.